Skip to main contentSkip to main navigationSkip to footer content

 Will it be cramped in the room?

 Not necessarily.
-If you had an opportunity to tour Centennial Hall—in-person or online—you are aware of the generous space in our traditional first-year double rooms.
+If you had an opportunity to tour Centennial Hall—in-person or online—you are saw the generous space in our traditional first-year double rooms.
 Rooms in Centennial Hall tend to be larger than many other college residence halls and they allow for a variety of room configurations.
 We encourage all students residing in Centennial Hall to be judicious as they pack for their new home.
 To help save space, remember that not all items require multiples.
 Contact your roommates in advance to coordinate who will bring what.

 Any communication tips for roommates?

-Once you match with a group of 3 in RoomSync, discuss with one another your plans before arriving.
+Once you match with a group of three in RoomSync, discuss with one another your plans before arriving.
 Discuss who will be on a top bunk or the loft and who will take the closets or armoire.
 Centennial Hall Staff will color code furniture so that there is an equal distribution for the room, and you will be able to choose your color set at move in.
 Consider study habits and expectations of living together.
 Throughout your time living in a triple, we suggest you always be kind, courteous and communicative.
 Compromise is a key strategy for all roommates, regardless of the room type or configuration.

 Staff in Centen, including student resident assistants (RAs), are terrific resources for all residential students and can often assist in navigating challenging conversations.